Fenntasy/Wapiti/README.md

 Integration testing based on [Puppeteer](https://github.com/GoogleChrome/puppeteer).

 Okapi is aimed at single page apps that rely on APIs.
-The goal is to be able to use the VCR pattern in order to first mock the API on your local tests and then be able to commit the results and test it on your continuous integration.
+The goal is to be able to use the [VCR pattern](https://github.com/vcr/vcr) in order to first mock the API on your local tests and then be able to commit the results and test it on your continuous integration.
+VCR is optional and can be setup for each tests.

 ## Example